The Proof that Wealth Theory collapses economies

 Since 2016, Transition Economics (TE) is an evidence-based science in economics that has been hard at work trying to correct academia’s 100% theory-based teaching of economics, business, finance, and all social faculties.
 TE is a new science of Global Leadership socioeconomics that respects Newton’s insistence that truth is ever to be found in simplicity.

-To the question “Does belief and theory-based Micro and Macroeconomics advance economies?”, this research article uses the evidence-based science of TE to prove, in a “Proof”, that the only empirically substantiative answer to this question is – “No”.
+To the question “Does ideology, theory, logic, math, and modeling-based Micro and Macroeconomics advance economies?”, this research article uses the evidence-based science of TE in a “Proof” that explains the only empirically correct answer to this question is – “No”.

 To the question “Does academically ubiquitous Wealth Theory and neoliberalist curricula collapse our economies reliably?”
 Yes, is the answer in science.

 This is a “living” research paper that welcomes arguments for and against any-and-all points made here.
 A bibliography is available upon request and most of the facts here were collected and are confirmable by simple Google or other online searches or easily downloadable statistics from World Bank, OECD, and similar sites.